harineeshrijaa/smart-financial-parser/README.md

 - Live FX rates via a trusted API
     - Why it matters: Exchange rates change — live rates give accurate USD conversions for real reporting.
-    - Why I didn't implement it: Requires API keys, caching, retries, and deterministic-test scaffolding — more engineering than time allowed.
+    - Why I didn't implement it: Requires API keys, caching, retries, and deterministic tests — more engineering and time than allowed.

 - Expand the alias map with LLM/embedding assistance
     - Why it matters: Embeddings find semantic matches that edit-distance misses, improving merchant matching for noisy text.
-    - Why I didn't implement it: Models add downloads, cost, and privacy concerns and need a human-review flow — out of scope for this submission.
+    - Why I didn't implement it: Models add downloads, cost, and privacy considerations and need a human-review flow, which was out of scope.

 - Improve category mapping with API/AI assistance
     - Why it matters: AI can suggest categories at scale and surface ambiguous cases for review.
-    - Why I didn't implement it: It needs a verification/override workflow and extra design/testing time.
+    - Why I didn't implement it: It needs a safe verification/override workflow to avoid misclassification and more time to design and test.